fr33n0w/rBrowser/README.md

 - The application runs as a single-page application with AJAX content loading
 - Fallback Micron parser is included if the original parser fails to load
 - Detailed logs are printed by the python script in the terminal
+- If Search Engine is enabled (ON by default), Nomadnet pages will be chached locally in /cache/nodes folder

 -----